Matheus Bertotto: Internacional

 On returning to Pedrabranca, Bertotto was loaned to Sport Club Internacional, one of the giants of his state, and helped them win the 2013 U-20 Cup, scoring once in the final against Sociedade Esportiva Palmeiras.
 Despite interest from Clube Atlético Paranaense, this loan was made permanent, with Bertotto signing a five-year deal; Inter paid R$500,000 for 50% of his economic rights.

-He was an unused substitute for Inter on 18 January 2014, in the first game of the year's Campeonato Gaúcho, but made no further matchday appearances for the eventual champions.
-He made his debut for the Colorado on 16 August, replacing Rafael Moura for the final five minutes of a 1–0 win at Goiás Esporte Clube in the year's Campeonato Brasileiro Série A; he totalled nine appearances, five of which starts.
+He was an unused substitute for Inter on 18 January 2014, in the first game of that year's Campeonato Gaúcho, but made no further matchday appearances for the eventual champions.
+He made his debut for the Colorado on 16 August, replacing Rafael Moura for the final five minutes of a 1–0 win at Goiás Esporte Clube in that year's Campeonato Brasileiro Série A; he totalled nine appearances, five of which starts.
 At the start of the following year, he made two appearances as the team defended their Gaúcho title.